CTF-handbooks/map-maker-handbook/HANDBOOK.md

 * From the ctf_map README:
   > `initial_stuff` are the items given to players at their (re)spawn.
 The `initial_stuff` field is located in the `map.conf` file.
 At least a pickaxe and some torches should be given in the map's `initial_stuff`.

-  > Below is an example of `initial_stuff` value that registers a stone pickaxe, 30 cobblestones, 5 torches and a pistol.
+  > An example of `initial_stuff` value that registers a stone pickaxe, 30 cobblestones, 5 torches and a pistol is given below.

   ```
   default:pick_stone,default:cobble 30,default:torch 5,ctf_ranged:pistol_loaded